free web templates

 Serina Chang and Kathleen McKeown

-EMNLP 2019 (short paper and oral presentation)
+EMNLP 2019 (short paper, oral)

 [paper] [code] [talk]